collincahill/collin-cahill-ux-iop/README.md

   #### Struggles
   - Since we no longer use Angular, I wanted to install Polymer as a dependency instead of Angular.
 This came with a host of complications.
 I spent a lot of time trying to find a package on npm or even Yarn that would work, but I ended up just installing the Bower package.
     - Update: Bower package has been deleted and replaced with a Banno distribution of Polymer 2.

+### Unit 4
+This is mostly a learning ramp for JS.
+Adding controls and behaviors for the page and then implementing JSHint on the developer side.
+  #### Standards Implemented
+  - Granular functions that each do one thing
+  - Careful function and variable naming
+  - Pure CSS control button